 - Everette Ndlovu (Salford, 2014).
 The Role of Diasporean Media in Facilitating Citizen Journalism and Political Awareness in Zimbabwe.
 Dr Ndlovu currently teaches media theory and production in several Manchester Further and Higher Education institutions.

 - Jack Harbord (Salford, 2012).
 The Minstrelising Discourse of 21st Century Rap Music (MPhil target award).
-Jack has a teaching post in creative musicianship at Leeds College of Music, and recently completed a PhD at Salford developing his MPhil work, which I co-supervised the early stages of.
+Dr Harbord is Senior Lecturer in Postgraduate Studies at Leeds College of Music, and recently completed a PhD at Salford developing his MPhil work, which I co-supervised the early stages of.

 - Shara Rambarran (Salford, 2011).
 Innovations in Contemporary Popular Music and Digital Media, and Reconstructions of the Music Industry in the 21st Century.
 Dr Rambarran is currently Visiting Fellow, teaching popular music, culture and theory, at Queen’s University Canada’s UK campus, the Bader International Study Centre, Sussex.
 She is editor of Journal of the Art of Record Production, and co-editor of the collection Handbook of Music and Virtuality (Oxford University Press, 2015).

 - Nicola Smith (Salford, 2010).
 Performing Fandom on the British Northern Soul Scene: Competition, Identity and the Post-subcultural Self.
-Dr Smith is currently a Lecturer in Sociology and Popular Culture at Cardiff Metropolitan University.
+Dr Smith went on to be a Lecturer in Sociology and Popular Culture at Cardiff Metropolitan University.

 - Nicola Spelman (Salford, 2009).
 All the Madmen: Anti-Psychiatry, Popular Music and the Myths of Madness.
-Dr Spelman is a Lecturer in Popular Music at the University of Salford.
-A book drawing on her doctoral thesis, Popular Music and the Myths of Madness, has recently been published by Ashgate.
+Dr Spelman is Senior Lecturer in Popular Music at Salford.
+A book drawing on her doctoral thesis, Popular Music and the Myths of Madness, was published by Ashgate.

 - Beate Peter (Salford, 2009).
 Jung on the Dancefloor: The Phenomenology of Clubbing.
 Dr Peter is now a Lecturer in the Institute for Performance Research at Manchester Metropolitan University.